aka The Devil and Daniel Webster; Here is a Man

 James Craig (Jabez Stone), Edward Arnold (Daniel Webster), Walter Huston (Mr Scratch), Anne Shirley (Mary Stone), Jane Darwell (Ma Stone), Simone Simon (Belle), John Qualen (Miser Stevens), Lindy Wade (Daniel Stone), H.B.
 Warner (Justice Hawthorne), Gene Lockhart (Squire Slossum)

 1840 in the town of Cross Corners, New Hampshire.
 The farmer Jabez Stone is down on his luck.
-He has no money and the local moneylender is threatening to foreclose on his farm.
+The local moneylender is threatening to foreclose on his farm.
 Jabez’s wife then becomes ill and Jabez spills the last of the grain.
 Jabez idly says that he would sell his soul to The Devil for just two cents.
-Suddenly Mr Scratch appears, causing a fortune in gold coins to materialise.
+Mr Scratch then appears, causing a fortune in gold coins to materialise.
 Mr Scratch offers Jabez a contract for seven years’ good luck in return for his soul and Jabez eagerly signs.
 With the gold coins, Jabez is able to help the other farmers in the area.
 Scratch then causes the other farmers’ crops to be blighted.
-They are forced to work for Jabez but he imposes tougher loan conditions than the ones he originally suffered.
+They are forced to work for Jabez but he imposes loan conditions that are tougher than the ones he originally suffered.
 Jabez becomes callous towards his wife and takes a mistress after Scratch causes the seductive Belle to appear.
-As the seven years ends and Scratch comes to collect on the contract, Jabez starts to realise what he has done.
+As the seven years ends and Scratch comes to collect on the contract, Jabez starts to realise the consequences of what he has done.
 He begs the famous lawyer Daniel Webster to defend him.
 However, Scratch calls the worst criminals in American history to be the jurors.

 One of the more amusing issues today is just how much of an effect the Hays Code (which was set up in the early 1930s to decree what was morally permissible in Hollywood) has on the film.
 Jabez Stone is forced to swear “Concern it,” as he clearly was not allowed to say “Damn it” according to the morality of the day.

-All That Money Can Buy has never been properly remade.
-Actor Alec Baldwin directed and played Jabez in a potential remake The Devil and Daniel Webster/Shortcut to Happiness (2004) with Anthony Hopkins as Daniel Webster and Jennifer Love Hewitt as Scratch, but this version was never completed because funding ran out, although the partially completed version has been released.
+Actor Alec Baldwin directed and played Jabez in a modernised remake Shortcut to Happiness (2003) with Anthony Hopkins as Daniel Webster and Jennifer Love Hewitt as the equivalent of Scratch, but this version was left uncompleted because funding ran out, although the partially completed version has been released.
 Nelvana’s tv-made short film The Devil and Daniel Mouse (1979) replays the basic idea with cartoon animals and rock music.
 The story was also parodied in one of The Simpsons (1989– ) Treehouse of Horror episodes.